Pimples on Scalp: Is it Scalp Acne or Something Else?

 Treatment

 Scalp ringworm or tinea capitis can cause itchy pimples on scalp.
-As the name suggests most people think it is caused by worms, but the truth is, it is a skin infection caused by a fungus known as dermatophytes.
+Despite the name, it is a skin infection caused by a fungus known as a dermatophyte, and not a worm.

 Treatment